ionelaSabinaMacovei/Hangman-Project3/README.md

 ### Content

-* The ideea on how to create a hangman game with Python were found on:
+* The idea on how to create a hangman game with Python were found on:
 - https://github.com/PedroCristo/portfolio_project_3#Logo-and-Intro-Message
 - https://github.com/DanielMaherDev/Hangman
 - [W3Schools - Python](https://www.w3schools.com/python/)